-17. Investment properties
+15. Investment properties

-31 Dec 2022 30 Sep 2022
+31 Mar 2023 31 Dec 2022

 €'000 €'000

-Investment properties 325,000 300,000
+Investment properties 325,000 325,000

 In September 2019, the Minister for Finance issued a direction to NAMA to retain ownership of NARPS.
-Under "Housing for All" it is proposed that NARPS will transfer to the Land Development Agency.
-The transfer will be at the NAMA valuation and will form part of the NAMA lifetime surplus.
-Investment properties are valued at fair value.
+Under the Government's housing strategy, "Housing for All", it is proposed that NARPS will transfer to the Land Development Agency ('LDA)' from NAMA.
+As part of the agreed transfer process, the transfer will be at the NAMA valuation and will form part of the NAMA lifetime surplus contribution to the Irish State.
+At the reporting date, the proposed transfer has yet to complete.
+There is a requirement for appropriate legislative changes to the LDA Act to facilitate the proposed transfer from the Minister for Finance to the LDA.
+There is no impediment to NAMA transferring NARPS to the Minister for Finance, the first step in the agreed transfer process.